 Hokkaido butter corn ramen – Hokkaido is known for its agriculture.
 Famous for its butter and its corn.
 So why not add both into their ramen.
 The butter gives the ramen soup a nice richness while the corn gives it a nice sweetness when you chew them.

-Kumamoto ramen – While Hakata is most famous tonkotsu ramen, I actually like Kumamoto (tonkotsu) ramen much better.
+Kumamoto ramen – While Hakata is the most famous tonkotsu ramen, I actually like Kumamoto (tonkotsu) ramen much better.
 Why?
-They love their garlic.
-Also, I don’t like Hakata-style noodles.
+Because they love their garlic.
+And so do I. Also, I don’t like Hakata-style noodles.
 They’re too thin for my personal tastes.
-Usual toppings for Kumamoto ramen are fried garlic bits and/or fried garlic chips, wood ear, and maybe even some mayu.
+Usual toppings for Kumamoto ramen are fried garlic bits and/or fried garlic chips, wood ear, and maybe even some some garlic oil or mayu.
 Common condiments are sesame seeds and minced garlic.
-Maybe some garlic oil or mayu.